ioBroker/ioBroker.docs/docs/en/install/proxmox.md

 ![proxmoxlxc15](../../de/install/media/proxmox/proxmoxlxc15.PNG)

-This time we write down the numerical values after ID in this case **0451:16a8**
+This time we write down the numerical values after ID, so in this case **0451:16a8**

 * The first value: ***0451*** stands for the **idVendor** and the second value: ***16a8*** for **idProduct**.